GothenburgBitFactory/tw.org/content/docs/escapes.md

     $ milk

 The shell treats the `&` character as an indicator that the command is complete and should be run in the background.
-Then the shell considers \"milk\" to be a command all by itself, which it is not.
+Then the shell considers "milk" to be a command all by itself, which it is not.
 One way to get around this is to individually escape the `&` character:

     $ task add Buy bread \& milk